cs1302uga/cs1302-tutorials/github-setup.md

 1. Click **New SSH key or Add SSH key**.

 1. In the "Title" field, add a descriptive label for the new key.
-   For example, if you're adding a key for your Nike account, then you might call this key "Nike".
+   For example, if you're adding a key for your Odin account, then you might call this key "Odin".

 1. Paste your key into the "Key" field.
 This should be the copied output from your prior call to `cat`.